Skip to Content

 3. Lake Cuyamaca

-Wildlife, such as deer, woodpeckers, squirrels, and rabbits, can be easily spotted at Lake Cuyamaca.
+Wildlife like deer, woodpeckers, squirrels, and rabbits can be easily spotted at Lake Cuyamaca.
 There are miles of trails in Cuyamaca State Park and Mount Laguna, which are suitable for all ages and skills.
 Lake Cuyamaca is a great place to go camping if you’re looking for a peaceful location with great views.

 Lake Cuyamaca